Animal Exhibitor Licensing (Petting Zoo)

 The Animal Welfare Act does not regulate horse shows.
 Animals kept in a wild state for game preserves, hunting preserves or similar businesses are exempt.
 Hunting events are not regulated.

 Food Service Permits and Inspections

 The Iowa Department of Inspections and Appeals (DIA), Food and Consumer Safety Bureau and other contracted local health departments with DIA issue permits and inspect establishments that serve food.
-See this map to find the food safety inspector in your area.
+See this foodmap_08042016.pdf to find the food safety inspector in your area.
 This agency is contacted when building a new or remodeling an on-site kitchen.

 - Farmers Market License Application

 - Food Establishment License Application (covers food service, retail food, and mobile food operations)

 - Home Bakery License Application

 - Vending Machine License Application

 Food Stand Operations – What you need to know.
 This resource reviews permits, food safety measures and the types of food that can be sold at food stands.
 Iowa State University Extension and Outreach, May 2007

 Iowa Laws: Sale of Home Prepared Foods.
 Learn Iowa licensing and inspection requirements for selling food products from home.
 Iowa State University Extension and Outreach, September 2005